jlrickert/zet/docs/133/README.md

-# How do you fingerprint the OS with bash
+# OS Fingerprinting strategies in bash

 Being able to detect what environment is problem that comes up often.
 It is a requirement when writing install scripts that need to support multiple environments.
 Some environments include: MacOS, Debian, Ubuntu, Arch, Windows, WSL 1, WSL 2, and different CI/CD environments.